-Carnivora and EvolutionRaw, both in Canada and My Pet Carnivore in USA are currently the only raw brands I can recommend.
-However they still need the addition of whole bones to crunch on for oral health.
-Please be aware that I don't necessarily keep up with any changes they may make, so the onus is still on you to check them out.
+However all still need the addition of whole bones to crunch on for oral health.
+Please be aware that I don't necessarily keep up with any changes these brands may make, so the onus is still on you to check them out.

-In these uncertain times of food shortages, then I suggest you stock up on freeze dried raw brands.
-However please check the ingredients carefully for the addition of veggies, fruit and additives as these are unsuitable at best and harmful at worst.
+In these uncertain times of food shortages, I suggest you stock up on freeze dried raw brands.
+However please check the ingredients carefully for the addition of veggies, fruit and additives as these are unsuitable at best and harmful at worst, for cats.

-Buy from farmers markets or local farmers if you can.
+Buying from farmers markets or local farmers makes more sense.
 They are more inclined to look after you than supermarkets/grocery stores, where you're just a number.

 The food is more likely to be better quality and fresher.
 Supermarkets tend to keep their products a long time.

 I've had good feedback from SevenSons in America.

 Shaded Grove Farm Market in Mississippi serves half of America.

 EatWild lists farms who are likely to look after you, also in America.